-135. The project contains mainly rehabilitation of the existing road.
+152. The project contains mainly rehabilitation of the existing road.
 No major realignment or implementation of an additional traffic lane is envisaged and therefore no entitlement for noise protection or compensation exists in accordance to Georgian laws and regulation.
-However, in order to estimate the magnitude of the noise impact on the adjacent properties, noise calculations for the year of opening of the rehabilitated road (2018) and in 10 years time has been performed.
-The calculation results are shown in the Table below and concerns an area within 25 meters from the road centerline.
+However, in order to estimate the magnitude of the noise impact on the adjacent properties, noise

-Road Section Year AADT Percentage Daytime Nighttime
+Road Section Year AADT Percentage of Heavy Vehicles Daytime Noise level dB(A) Nighttime Noise level dB(A)

-of Heavy Noise Noise

-Vehicles level level

-dB(A) dB(A)

 Section A, km 0 - km 2 2018 372 8 % 46 35

 2028 809 7 % 52 44

 Section B, km 2 - km 10 2018 1563 6 % 54 45

 2028 3405 5 % 57 49

-Section C, km 10 - km 13 No paver nent rehabilita tion anticip ated
+Section C, km 10 - km 13 No pavement rehabilitation anticipated

 Section D, km 13 - km 30 2018 297 15 % 49 41

 2028 727 12 % 52 53

 Section E, km 30 - km 50 2018 379 13 % 49 41

 2028 931 10 % 52 44

-Permissable Levels • - 55 45
+Permissable Levels 55 45

-Table 13: Noise Calculation Results
+Table 14: Noise Calculation Results 110100 ouroundion i toouito

-Note: Calculations are carried out with the Road Traffic Noise Calculator (https://rigolett.home.xs4all.nl/ENGELS/vlgcalc.htm) AADT were converted to vehicle by hours
+Note: Calculations are carried out with the Road Traffic Noise Calculator

+(https://rigolett.home.xs4all.nl/ENGELS/vlgcalc.htm)

+AADT were converted to vehicle by hours.

-- 136. The comparison of the existing noise levels and the calculation results shows that after opening of the road a slight decrease in noise levels are expected due to better surface conditions, which will be offset in approximately 10 years due to the expeted traffic increase. - 1.6 Geo-Hazards and Risks - 137.
-Geo-hazards are either natural or man-made geological and environmental conditions that can cause or expose people, properties, infrastructure, and environment to potential harm, injury, disruptions, and destruction.
+153. The comparison of the existing noise levels and the calculation results shows that after opening of the road a slight decrease in noise levels are expected due to better surface conditions, which will be offset in approximately 10 years due to the expeted traffic increase.

+1.6 Geo-Hazards and Risks

+154. Geo-hazards are either natural or man-made geological and environmental conditions that can cause or expose people, properties, infrastructure, and environment to potential harm, injury, disruptions, and destruction.
 For the project road the potential geo-hazards consist of river bank and road edge erosion, slope failure leading to landslide or mudslide, rock/stone fall, and snow avalanche in winter, to name a few.
 Generally, a hazard is defined by three parameters: a level of hazard (severity), its occurrence frequency, and location.

-- 138. Risk can be defined as the probability (chance) of harm or adverse impact to people and environment due to exposure or presence of a hazard.
+155. Risk can be defined as the probability (chance) of harm or adverse impact to people and environment due to exposure or presence of a hazard.
 A risk is defined by four parameters: a probability, level of severity, time period, and location.
-For the road project, certain spots or locations have high probability of rock-fall on vehicles, which can result to vehicular damage or injury (or fatality) to motorist during rainy period. - 139.
-One of the objectives of the road project with the necessary works would be to mitigate hazards to prevent them from happening and minimize the risks to motorist, local people and immediate vicinities.
-This is more important during the operational phase of the road since more and more people will be using it and thus road safety concerns should be given due considerations. - 1.7 Biological Environment - 140.
-Georgia, with its rich biodiversity, is located in the southern Caucasus, which is recognized as one of the world's 25 biodiversity hot spots.
+For the road project, certain spots or locations have high probability of rock-fall on vehicles, which can result to vehicular damage or injury (or fatality) to motorist during rainy period.

+156. One of the objectives of the road project with the necessary works would be to mitigate hazards to prevent them from happening and minimize the risks to motorist, local people and immediate vicinities.
+This is more important during the operational phase of the road since more and more people will be using it and thus road safety concerns should be given due considerations.

+1.7 Biological Environment

+157. Georgia, with its rich biodiversity, is located in the southern Caucasus, which is recognized as one of the world's 25 biodiversity hot spots.
 Georgia's flora and fauna are also characterized by a high degree of endemic, sub-endemic and relict species.
-According to the actual biodiversity index (ABI) and the average biodiversity index (BDI), Georgia ranks first in Europe and 36th in the world in terms of biodiversity. - 141.
-The project road is partly within the "Humid subtropical areas of Kolkheti lowland" and partly crossing the "Humid mountain forests of western Georgia" as shown in the bio-geographical regions in Georgia below.
+According to the actual biodiversity index (ABI) and the average biodiversity index (BDI), Georgia ranks first in Europe and 36th in the world in terms of biodiversity.

+158. The project road is partly within the "Humid subtropical areas of Kolkheti lowland" and partly crossing the "Humid mountain forests of western Georgia" as shown in the bio-geographical regions in Georgia below.

-Figure 6: Bio-geographic Regions of Georgia
+Figure 8: Bio-geographic Regions of Georgia